spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

 When you are finished, you can use the following commands to clean the environment created for the tutorial.
 It will remove:
 * All resources created for this SPIRE - Envoy JWT with OPA integration tutorial
 * All resources created for the SPIRE - Envoy JWT integration tutorial
-* All deployments and configurations for the SPIRE agent, SPIRE server, and namespace
+* All deployments and configurations for the SPIRE Agent, SPIRE Server, and namespace

 ```console
 $ bash scripts/clean-env.sh